 As the years passed, however, she became increasingly uncomfortable with the rumors that distorted their relationship.
 She also realized that her own life, like so many, was full of hidden truths.
 One was her ancestry.
 Although she didn’t know the identity of her father’s father, she eventually learned that he was White.
 Another involved her great aunt Celia Mudd, who was born into slavery but eventually inherited the rural Kentucky farm on which she spent all her life.

 .Eventually, she uncovered most of Celia’s story.
 The key was a 1902 will in which Sam Lancaster, whose father had bought the Nelson County farm, left it to his most trusted employee – the former slave whom Georgia knew as Aunt Celia.
 That fateful decision led to a court battle with Sam’s surviving brother.
 The case went to Kentucky’s highest court, yet most newspapers declined to report about it.
 A Black woman inheriting more than 500 acres of land from a White man apparently wasn’t considered news.
 Neither was the fact that Celia Mudd went on after winning the case to become a local philanthropist, admired by Blacks and Whites alike.
-Powers eventually turned this forgotten history into a novel, Celia’s Land.*

-Several years ago I visited the farm on which Celia spent her life.
+Powers and I collaborated on a novel , Celia’s Land,* that explores this forgotten history.
+During the research I visited the farm on which Celia spent her life.
 Stepping into the old slave quarters where she was born, I reflected on how much we still don’t understand about that time, when Whites believed Blacks were no more than property.
 I also thought about how often racism is still ignored, distorted, or downplayed.

 Rather than the petty arguments, name-calling and cruel distortions that often characterize political discourse these days, what we need is the courage to face our own and society’s uncomfortable realities – to openly acknowledge them, replace hatred with compassion, and stop accepting convenient myths.